biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 <div>

-While we made a scree plot with base R and a score plot with "base *ggplot2*", there are also *factoextra* functions for these and other PCA plots:
+While we made a scree plot with base R and a score plot with "base *ggplot2*", there are also *factoextra* functions for these for and other PCA plots:

 -   [`fviz_eig()`](https://rdrr.io/pkg/factoextra/man/eigenvalue.html) -- scree plots
 -   [`fviz_pca_ind()`](https://rdrr.io/pkg/factoextra/man/fviz_pca.html) -- score plots